Tottenham climb out of relegation zone with win at Aston Villa

 Tottenham had gone 15 games without a league win and were careering towards their first relegation since 1977 before they finally stopped the rot at Wolverhampton Wanderers last week.

-Despite a host of injuries they returned to the West Midlands to produce a display that was unrecognisable to most of what they have served up this season.
+Despite a host of injuries they returned to the West Midlands to produce a display that was unrecognisable from most of what they have served up this season.

+"The season is not finished yet.
+We have to play another three games starting on Monday night with Leeds, they are playing very well," a cautious De Zerbi said.

+"We can't forget what the situation was before Wolves.
+It was very sad and these memories must stay in our heads."

-Villa remain in fifth place with 58 points and remain in a strong position to ensure Champions League qualification.
+Villa stay in fifth place with 58 points and remain in a strong position to ensure Champions League qualification.

-The suspicion that Tottenham were heading to Villa Park at a good time was confirmed as manager Unai Emery made seven changes to his line-up with the likes of Ollie Watkins, Ezri Konsa, Lucas Digne on the bench and John McGinn rested.
+The suspicion that Tottenham were heading to Villa Park at a good time was confirmed as home manager Unai Emery made seven changes to his line-up with the likes of Ollie Watkins, Ezri Konsa, Pau Torres and Lucas Digne all on the bench and John McGinn not risked because of a muscle injury.

-Tottenham's intensity overwhelmed the hosts in the opening stages and they got the perfect start when Gallagher chose the perfect time to score his first goal for the club.
+Tottenham's intensity overwhelmed the hosts in the opening stages and they got the start they wanted when Gallagher chose the perfect time to score his first goal for the club.

 Controlling a high ball on the edge of the area in the 12th minute, he took a touch and fizzed a shot just inside the post past a diving Emiliano Martinez.